cbellerob/Caroline-Portfolio/README.md

 a simple, responsive one-page portfolio dedicated to my background in data science and data engineering.
 <br>
-this is the first version of my portfolio! i look forward to growing this site by showcasing my projects, sharing blogs, and other features.
+this is the first version of my portfolio! i look forward to growing this site by showcasing my projects, sharing blogs, and implementing other features.

 ### Tech Stack
 - React - Frontend